Julia Robinson: Hilbert's tenth problem

 there is a constant N such that, given a Diophantine equation with any number of parameters and in any number of unknowns, one can effectively transform this equation into another with the same parameters but in only N unknowns such that both equations are solvable or unsolvable for the same values of the parameters.

 At the time the solution was first published, the authors established N = 200.
 Robinson and Matiyasevich's joint work would produce further reduction to 9 unknowns.

 Game theory

-During the late 1940s, Robinson spent a year or so at the RAND Corporation in Santa Monica researching game theory.
+During the late 1940s, Robinson spent about a year at the RAND Corporation in Santa Monica researching game theory.
 Her 1949 technical report, "On the Hamiltonian game (a traveling salesman problem)," is the first publication to use the phrase "travelling salesman problem".
-Shortly thereafter she published a paper called "An Iterative Method of Solving a Game" in 1951.
-In her paper, she proved that the fictitious play dynamics converges to the mixed strategy Nash equilibrium in two-player zero-sum games.
+In 1951 she published a paper titled "An Iterative Method of Solving a Game", proving that the fictitious play dynamics converges to the mixed strategy Nash equilibrium in two-player zero-sum games.
 This was posed by George W. Brown as a prize problem at RAND Corporation.